ronaldluc/pv056_ecg_ml/README.md

  state-of-the-art deep learning models for time series classification.
 Each model was evaluated on 4 different publicly available datasets of reasonable size.
 For the evaluation metrics, the accuracy and weighted average accuracy over all classes were used.
-The overall best performance was achieved by the Random Forest classifier on denoised rhythm data achieving almost state-of-the-art results for the given task.
+The overall best performance was achieved by the Random Forest classifier on denoised rhythm data (considering weighted average accuracy) achieving almost state-of-the-art results for the given task.
 Considering consistency over different datasets again Random Forest classifier seems to perform the best beating multiple more complex deep learning models.